 Born in New York, Lulu DeKwiatkowski uses the memories of childhood vacations spent in The Bahamas to create works of art from which she develops her line of textiles, jewelry, and other accessories.

 Exclusive to adult guests of The Cove Atlantis, on the apex of Cove and Paradise beaches, the 9,000 square-foot pool is decidedly sophisticated with two separate elevated infinity pools at each end.

 All 20 of the cabanas at The Cove Pool & Beach feature original art and fabric design by Lulu De Kwiatkowski, inspired by Paradise Island’s breathtaking white sand and the spirit of the country.
-Each of the vibrant cabanas are decorated with her original paintings, a one-of-a-kind, handcrafted, Lulu DK-designed Nusa Indah surfboard and a matching waterproof pouch filled with complimentary suntan products.
+Each of the vibrant cabanas are decorated with her original paintings, a one-of-a-kind, handcrafted, Lulu DK-designed Nusa Indah surfboard.
 Allow the dedicated cabana butler to indulge your every whim, with on-demand spa treatments, tea, coffee, flat and sparking water as well as a daily copy of The New York Times.

 Sip Sip, the celebrated Harbour Island eatery, is now open at The Cove Pool, with seating poolside and in the sand, on Paradise Beach.
 The barefoot, Bahamian feel, combined with a culinary experience featuring the freshest, locally sourced seasonal ingredients is only surpassed by the commitment to supporting local fishermen and farmers.